 Source: Andalucia.com More here

 This photograph is part of the Fonds André Cros, preserved by the city archives of Toulouse and released under CC BY-SA 4.0 license by the deliberation n°27.3 of June 23rd, 2017 of the Town Council of the City of Toulouse.

 one of Spain’s most famous matadors was born here in Palma del Rio.
 In his early biography (Or I’ll Dress You In Mourning) El Cordobes gives a powerful picture of his early life in Palma del Rio and the despairing hardship that followed the end of the civil war.
 Visit Casa Museo Manuel Benítez “El Cordobés”The Museum shows the life of the bullfighter Manuel Benítez “El Cordobés”, an informative and entertaining attraction that enables visitors to enjoy the contents and an experience.
 Located on Calle Ancha.

 A good Night sleep in Palma de Rio

 Stay in a converted to a 36 bedroom hotel that once was a Franciscan monastery on which construction began in 1492, during the year of the discovery of America, under the orders of the VII Lord of Palma del Rio.

 Booking.com Hotel Monasterio de San Francisco.

-If you prefer self catering Booking.com Apartamentos las Palmeras, with walking distance to town center.
+If you prefer self-catering Booking.com Apartamentos las Palmeras, with walking distance to the town center.
 Air-conditioning and Free WiFi.

-Booking.com Casa San Jose features Andalucian traditional courtyard, attractive garden and a seasonal outdoor pool.
-All rooms with air-conditioning, balcony and free WiFi.
-Casa San Jose’s lounge include a library and fireplace.
+Booking.com Casa San Jose features Andalucian traditional courtyard, attractive garden, and a seasonal outdoor pool.
+All rooms with air-conditioning, balcony, and free WiFi.
+Casa San Jose’s lounge includes a library and fireplace.
 Good location situated in Palma de Rio’s old quarter.